soxofaan/github-actions-sphinx2ghpages/docs/index.rst

 Do it yourself
 --------------

-If you use such GitHub Actions, you typically introduce a dependency on tens or hundred lines of third party code, while you actually just need a handfull of commands to achieve the same result.
+If you use such third party GitHub Actions, you typically introduce a dependency on tens or hundred lines of third party code, while you actually **just need a handful of commands** to achieve the same result.